When cooked properly, Field Peas are full of flavor delicious unique to only themselves.

 - Optional: Top with fresh chopped tomatoes hot peppers, and onions.

 - Put the peas in a pot and cover with water or stock.
 Liquid should just barely cover the peas.
 Add in your fat seasoning.

 - Bring to a boil over med-high heat.

 - If foam develops, remove foam.

 - Boil for 2 minutes, then reduce heat.
-Cook for 15 to 20 minutes or until peas are perfectly tender, but not overcooked.
+Cook at a simmer for 25 to 30 minutes or until peas are perfectly tender, but not overcooked.

 - Taste for seasoning.